LBS-UFMG/bioinformatics-webtool-guideline/README.md

 In this document, we present an example application of the *"Checklist of important resources for user-friendly web tools"*.

-Below, we introduce **10 recommendations for producing good web tools for bioinformatics applications**.
+Below, we introduce **10 recommendations for producing good web tools for bioinformatics and computational biology applications**.
 Then, we present a case study of a tool that meets all the requirements (the PDB website), so it can be considered a good example to be followed.

 ## The Guideline